aida-dataset-register/aida-dataset-register.github.io/_includes/access-request-blurb.md

 Clicking the access request email link above should open a draft email message in a new window, to help you provide relevant information for efficient request evaluation.
-If the above link does not work for you, then check your default/preferred applications, or click to view the
+If the above link does not work for you, then please click to view the
 <a id="request-email-toggle">suggested email text</a>.

 <div id="request-email" class="hidden revealable small">